Advanced Forensic Genealogy GEN222

 *This course is also available for students to attend remotely if they wish to.
 Students must have a high speed internet connection and minimum system requirements to use the Adobe Connect tool to log in daily and participate in the course during course hours.

-*This course is limited to 26 registrations.
+*This course is limited to 8 remote and 24 registrations total.

 Textbooks and Class Materials